hanoii/ddev-platformsh-lite/README.md

 ```

 In order that multiple projects can run at the same time, a random hosts port
 will be used.
-To find the mapping ones you can use the following host command:
+To find the mapping ones you can use the following host command that
+will output properly formatted urls for each platform service:

 ```
-ddev platform:ports
+ddev platform:tunnels
 ````